cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 ^^^^^^^^
 - Divider reduces the clock frequency by the DIV value times the original frequency.
 - Divider receives input from the PLL TOP and provides the output scaled down clock signal to the mux or multiplexer.
-- For each divider, the frequency is increased by the number of times mentioned in the DIV bitfield of respective register.
+- For each divider, the frequency is scaled down by the number of times mentioned in the DIV bitfield of respective CSR.
-- DIV (Clock divisor values)
+- DIV (Clock divisor values):

    - If the DIV bitfield value is either 0 or 1, then the output clock itself is not geenrated.
    - If the DIV bitfield value is 2, then the output clock is same as the input clock.
    - If the DIV bitfield value is in the range of (0x3 to 0x1FF), then the output clock is generated according to the below formulas.

 - Frequency Calculation:

-   - Output Clock Frequency = Input Clock Frequency * (DIV bitfield)
+   - Output Clock Frequency = Input Clock Frequency / (DIV bitfield)

 - Time Period Calculation:

-   - Output Clock Time Period = Input Clock Time Period / (DIV bitfield)
+   - Output Clock Time Period = Input Clock Time Period * (DIV bitfield)

-- For example, if the Input clock ferquency is 250 KHz and the Div bitfield is 0x28
+- For example, if the Input clock ferquency is 200 MHz and the Div bitfield is 0x28

-   - Output Clock ferquency = 250 KHz * 0x28 = 10 MHz
+   - Output Clock ferquency = 200 MHz / 0x28 = 5 MHz
-   - Output Clock Period = 1 /(0x28 * (250 * 10^3)) = 100 ns
+   - Output Clock Period = (1 / (200 * 10^6)) * 0x28 = 200 ns

 Multiplexer or Mux:
 ^^^^^^^^^^^^^^^^^^^
-- Multiplexer selects the output signal to be generated for each domain depening on BYPASS bitfield of REG_CTL register.
+- Multiplexer selects the output signal to be generated for each domain depening on BYPASS bitfield of REG_CTL CSR.
 - It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i.
 - When the BYPASS bitfield is '1' then output clock is driven by the ref_clk_i clock.
 - When the BYPASS bitfield is '0' then output clock is driven by the clock received from the divider.